Python & JavaScript Scalable Systems

-A scalable system is one that can handle an increasing workload without compromising its performance.
+A scalable system can handle an increasing workload without compromising its performance.
 Scalability is vital for systems because it determines how well your application can grow based on demand.
 Many systems like this exist nowadays, and they are usually built with Python and JavaScript.
 In this blog, we will discuss key strategies for building scalable systems with these two programming languages and provide examples of systems that can be built.

 If you would like to learn more about these programming languages, you will find information here about the main differences between Python and JavaScript, and when to use asynchronous Python.